restic/restic/doc/030_preparing_a_new_repo.rst

     $ export AWS_SECRET_ACCESS_KEY=<MY_SECRET_ACCESS_KEY>

-You can then easily initialize a repository that uses your Amazon S3 as a backend, if the bucket does not exist yet it will be created in the default location:
+You can then easily initialize a repository that uses your Amazon S3 as a backend.
+If the bucket does not exist it will be created in the default location:

 .. code-block:: console